-- asking young people asking them if they want their views shared and how they want to share them - understanding nuances not always expecting individual young people to speak on behalf of all young people, and making sure they cannot be identified by their views - not filtering not diluting or distorting what young people say - sharing your experience of youth participation the views expressed by young people into decision-making processes in meaningful ways.
-Young people's views should be taken seriously, with feedback provided when any action is or isn't taken.
+- asking young people asking them if they want their views shared and how they want to share them - understanding nuances not always expecting individual young people to speak on behalf of all young people, and making sure they cannot be identified by their views - not filtering not diluting or distorting what young people say - sharing your experience of youth participation telling stakeholders about your experiences in working with young people, and providing feedback to Aboriginal and Torres Strait elders and communities.

+Influence by incorporating the views expressed by young people into decision-making processes in meaningful ways.
+Young people's views should be taken seriously, with feedback provided when